antrad/Abuse_1996/README.md

 Lines starting with a ';' are comments.
 Setting an option to '1' turns it on, and '0' turns it off.
 Following settings can be changed via the config file:

-fullscreen - fullscreen or window mode vsync - vertical sync screen_width - game screen width screen_height - game screen height scale - window scale linear_filter - use linear texture filter (nearest is default)
+- fullscreen - fullscreen or window mode
+- vsync - vertical sync
+- screen_width - game screen width
+- screen_height - game screen height
+- scale - window scale
+- linear_filter - use linear texture filter (nearest is default)
+- hires - enable high resolution menu buttons and game screens
+- big_font - enable larger font

-volume_sound - sound volume
+- volume_sound - sound volume
-volume_music - music volume
+- volume_music - music volume
-mono - use mono audio only
+- mono - use mono audio only
-no_music - disable music
+- no_music - disable music
-no_sound - disable sound effects
+- no_sound - disable sound effects

-local_save - save config and other files locally grab_mouse - grab the mouse to the window editor - enable editor mode physics_update - physics update time in ms mouse_scale - mouse to game scaling based on desktop or game screen size
+- local_save - save config and other files locally
+- grab_mouse - grab the mouse to the window
+- editor - enable editor mode
+- physics_update - physics update time in ms
+- mouse_scale - mouse to game scaling based on desktop or game screen size

-To change the keys used in the game, simply type the key after the option: left - move left right - move right up - climb ladder down - use lift, press switch special - use special ability special2 - use bullet time (not in the original version) fire - fire weapon weapon_prev - select previous available weapon weapon_next - select next available weapon
+To change the keys used in the game, simply type the key after the option:
+- left - move left
+- right - move right
+- up - climb ladder
+- down - use lift, press switch
+- special - use special ability
+- special2 - use bullet time cheat (not in the original version)
+- fire - fire weapon
+- weapon_prev - select previous available weapon
+- weapon_next - select next available weapon

 The following special keys can also be used: